 Core Curriculum and Area of Concentration

-During your first semester the MCDS program, you will complete a required set of four (4) core courses: Cloud Computing, Machine Learning, Interactive Data Science and Data Science Seminar.
+During your first two semesters in the MCDS program, you will complete a required set of five (5) core courses: Foundations of Computational Data Science, Cloud Computing, Machine Learning, Interactive Data Science and Data Science Seminar.
 By the end of your first semester, you must choose at least one (1) area of concentration— Systems, Analytics, or Human-Centered Data Science — which governs the additional core courses you will take beyond your first semester.
 To maximize your chance of success in the program, you should select a concentration area for which you're well-prepared, based on educational background, work experience and the areas described in your Statement of Purpose.
 You should carefully consider your choice of concentration area before you apply.
 You are strongly encouraged to review the detailed curriculum requirements for each area of concentration, in order to determine the best fit given your preparation and background.

 Detailed Course Requirements